These methods can help build a healthy and happy relationship that lasts a lifetime.

-Perhaps, ultimately, it’s about being a piece of whole that is greater than the sum of its parts.
+Perhaps, ultimately, it’s about being a piece of the whole that is greater than the sum of its parts.

-It could be that a marriage is most spiritual when what emerges from it leaves the world a better place – as a result of its dynamic love.
+It could be that marriage is most spiritual when what emerges from it leaves the world a better place – as a result of its dynamic love.

 What do you believe is the real, primary reason that many humans choose to mate for life?